 There is intense competition for qualified personnel, including management, in the technical fields in which we operate, particularly in the oncology field, and we may not be able to attract and retain qualified personnel necessary for the successful research, development and future commercialization, if any, of our product candidates.
-In particular, the hiring environment in the San Francisco Bay Area, where we are headquartered, is extremely competitive.
+We recruit for talent in the biotechnology and pharmaceutical industry in the San Francisco Bay Area, which is one of the most competitive and highest cost labor market in the United States and periodically experiences higher turnover rates than other industries.
+For example, in 2022, we continued to experience a challenging recruiting environment with relatively high rates of employees leaving the company to pursue other opportunities, particularly in the first three quarters of the year.

 Many of the other pharmaceutical companies that we compete against for qualified personnel have greater financial and other resources, different risk profiles and a longer history in the industry than we do.
 They also may provide more diverse opportunities and better chances for career advancement.
 Some of these characteristics may be more appealing to high-quality candidates than what we have to offer.
-The labor market has tightened significantly since the beginning of the ongoing COVID-19 pandemic, and we have experienced employee attrition at rates higher than we experienced historically, which may continue and could have a negative impact on our productivity.
-If we are unable to continue to attract and retain high-quality personnel, the rate and success with which we can discover and develop product candidates and our business will be limited.
+The labor market tightened significantly after the beginning of the ongoing COVID-19 pandemic.
+During the first couple of years of the COVID-19 pandemic, we experienced employee attrition at rates higher than we experienced historically, which may recur and could have a negative impact on our productivity.
+If we are unable to attract and retain high-quality personnel, the rate and success with which we can discover and develop product candidates and our business will be limited.